Art and collections publications

 - Perspectives on the great trees of the National Trust

 - A suite of articles exploring musical instrument collections

 - The rediscovery of a lost treasure at Knole

 - An update on recent loans to national and international exhibitions.

 The National Trust Historic Houses & Collections Annual brings together in-depth articles by leading specialists and curatorial experts.
 It also features shorter articles, such as high-profile interviews, highlights of recent loans and acquisitions, an exhibition diary and curator-profile pieces.

 Published in association with Apollo magazine, the Annual provides illuminating insights into a wide range of research topics relating to collections objects, architecture, gardens, interior design and libraries, among many others.
 Recent editions can be downloaded below.
-If you require an earlier edition, please email our curatorial department.

 Historic Houses & Collections Annual 2019 edition

 The current edition has been newly designed for 2019.
 Highlights include: